shawwwn/sbox/docs/sbox.md

     Add sandbox's main process(i.e., pid 1 inside sandbox environment) to control group(s).\
     CONTROLLERS is a list of controllers and PATH is the relative path to control groups in the given controllers list.

+* **-c, --auto-commit yes|no**

+    Exit sandbox directly, will NOT ask user to commit/merge.\
+    If set to 'yes', auto-commit filesystem changes to snapshot directory.\
+    \
+    NOTE:\
+    Setting this flag to yes will not auto-merge snapshot to rootfs.\
+    Use `sbox-fstool` or `sbox-mgt` for merging operation.

 * **-j | --join**